zeynep-sena/ExpenseTracker/README.md

-This project was developed with guidance from a Udemy course.
+This project was developed with guidance from a Udemy course using Flutter.